yenhuahuang/stacy_project/README.md

 > shopSite

-- Using Java spring framework, HTML,CSS, MySQL
+- Using Java spring framework, HTML,CSS, JavaScript, MySQL
 - Website for food shopping:
   - Vendor can manage, create, update and delete items.
 Also, vendor can process customer's requests and orders.
   - For customers, they can add favorite items to shopping cart and decide to process this order or not.